Alex Call Player Props: Nationals vs. Giants

 Alex Call At The Plate

-- Call is hitting .208 with nine doubles, six home runs and 29 walks.
+- Call is hitting .209 with nine doubles, a triple, six home runs and 30 walks.

-- In 54.1% of his 74 games this season, Call has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Call has an RBI in 20 of 75 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 25.7% of his games this season, Call has had at least one RBI.
-He's picked up more than one in 9.5% and driven in three or more of his team's runs in one contest.
+- He has scored in 25 of 75 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.